deepGNU/book_app/README.md

 # אימייל: thehumbletheorist@gmail.com
 # טלפון: 0538226601

+# Book App
+This is a web-based book search platform that utilizes the Google Books API to search for books and display the results.

+## Features

+* Search bar at the top of the page for easy searching

+* Search results are displayed in a card layout, with cover image, title, and author

+* Detailed view of each book, with information such as publisher, publication date, ratings, link to preview, and description

+* Add books to personal favorites list

+* Edit details about books and add new books (changes only affect front-end)

+* Filter results by minimum rating, books published before a certain year, and books published after a certain year

+* Keyboard shortcuts: "/" to select search bar, "esc" to exit edit or add book form

+* Select multiple books and remove them

+* Responsive design

+## Usage

+1. Search for books in the search bar

+2. Click on the cover image or title of a book to view details

+3. Click on button with heart icon to add a book to your favorites list

+4. Click on "Favorites" link to view your favorite books

+7. Use filter option to refine your search results

+6. To select and delete multiple books, click on "Select" button and then click on the desired books and then click on "Delete" button

+7. Click on "Add Book" button to add a new book

+8. Click on button with edit icon to edit details about a book

+9. Click on button with delete icon to delete a book

+Please note that changes made to book information will only affect the front-end display of the website and will not be reflected on the Google Books servers.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).